kadykov/typstCV/memory-bank/progress.md

 -   **Added Security Checks:** Integrated Trivy Docker image vulnerability scanning and Dependabot dependency updates into the CI/CD process.
 (CodeQL was attempted but removed due to language support issues).
 -   **Fixed Dependabot CI Failure:** Made the initial Docker Hub login step conditional (`if: github.actor != 'dependabot[bot]'`) to allow Dependabot runs to succeed without secrets.
 -   **Submodule Cleanup:** Removed submodule configuration (`.gitmodules`) and directories (`tests/bats`, `tests/test_helper/*`).
 Old `tests/test_e2e.sh` deleted by user.
+-   **Unified Font Awesome:** Installation method for Font Awesome (v6.7.2) unified across production (`Dockerfile`) and development (`.devcontainer/Dockerfile.ubuntu`) environments using GitHub releases and multi-stage builds where appropriate.
 -   **Ready for Verification:** Project is stable.
 All known CI issues are resolved.
-Ready for user to commit changes and trigger the CI workflow (`ci.yml`) to verify the final fixes, caching, conditional push logic, security scans, and Dependabot compatibility.
+Ready for user to commit changes (including Dockerfiles and Memory Bank) and trigger the CI workflow (`ci.yml`) to verify the final fixes, caching, conditional push logic, security scans, and Dependabot compatibility.
 User should also check Dependabot configuration in repository settings.

 ## Known Issues